PerimeterInstitute/SymmetryDocs/vnc.md

 #### Mathematica

-To start an application, press the *K* button in the bottom-left.
+To start an application, press the button in the bottom-left.
 Applications are organized into categories, but they don't always make sense;
-*Mathematica* appears in the *Lost and Found* category, so it may be easiest to use the *Search* box to find it!
+*Mathematica* appears in the *Other* category!

 ![Finding Mathematica](/assets/mathematica.jpg)

 #### Matlab

-*Matlab* does not appear under the *K* start menu, unfortunately.
-Instead, search for and start the *Konsole* terminal program, and type:
+*Matlab* does not appear in the menu system, unfortunately.
+Instead, run the *konsole* terminal program, and in the terminal, type:
 ```
 module load matlab
 matlab